polarode/hska-go-generics/README.md

 At the time of this project work, version 1.18 of Go is the most recent.
 In this version generics are not fully supported.
 The developers decided to push some functionality to a later version.
 Here is a short overview, what is included in version 1.18 and what is still to come:

 Implemented in version 1.18:
-- function and type declarartions now allow typeparameters (square bracket)
+- function and type declarations now allow type parameters (square bracket)
-- interfaces can be used as type contraints: an interface can define a set of types
+- interfaces can be used as type constraints: an interface can define a set of types
 - predefined identifier "any": alias for the empty interface (matches all types)
 - predefined identifier "comparable": set of all types, that can be compared with  == and !=

 Missing in version 1.18:
-- typedeclarations within generic functions
+- type-declarations within generic functions
-- only methods, that are explicitly declared in the interface of the type parameter, can be used within the the method
+- only methods, that are explicitly declared in the interface of the type parameter, can be used within the method
 - accessing struct fields is not possible

 For the full changelog, see the [release notes for v1.18](https://go.dev/doc/go1.18).

 ## 2. QuickCheck in Go

-The concept of QuickCheck (or property based testing) has also been adopted to Go to some extend.
-This will be analized in the following section.
+The concept of QuickCheck (or property based testing) has also been adopted to Go to some extent.
+This will be analyzed in the following section.

 ### 2.1 Existing work